One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 • Hellbrunn alley

 Another part of the palace exhibits is called “Melancholy and Death,” which allows visitors to have a glimpse to the events that occurred after the life of Markus Sittikus.
+In this exhibit, you’ll find a variety of objects and informative displays that provide insight into the funerals and legacy of Markus Sittikus.

 Interestingly, the Hellbrunn Palace exhibition offers a fascinating glimpse into the interests, curiosities, and passions of 17th-century royalty; into their unquenchable thirst for all things strange and exotic.